INTERVIEW - Create Dangerously- A Conversation with Edwidge Danticat:

 Create Dangerously emergedfrom a Princeton University Second Annual Toni Morrison Lecture Series.
 Danticat took her title from Albert Camus’ last public lecture, “Create Dangerously,” in which Camus declared, “For the person with creative potential there is no wholeness except in using it.”

-On the second anniversary of the Haitian earthquake, Create Dangerously continues to play an important part in keeping that crisis in the forefront of people’s minds.
+Create Dangerously continues to play an important part in keeping the Haitian Earthquake crisis in the forefront of people’s minds.
 "Part of my role is to try to keep people's awareness up," Danticat says in a feature in Brown University’s Alumni Magazine.
 "Just because you don't see this in the news anymore, it doesn't mean that it's gone.
 The world might have moved on to the next catastrophe, but it still goes on."

 Edwidge Danticat is the recipient of the 2011 Langston Hughes Medal from City College of New York, winner of the Harold Washington Literary Award (2011), and recipient of the 2009 MacArthur Foundation Fellowship among other awards.
 She has written eight books, including Breath, Eyes, Memory; Krik?
 Krak!; The Dew Breaker; The Farming of Bones; and Brother, I’m Dying.
 Danticat is currently working on the final chapters of her new book, Claire of the Sea Light.